 Harassment Marketing

-I believe there is one obvious reason, and two less obvious ones:
+I believe there is one obvious reason, and two less obvious ones for this uptick in harassing marketing:

 Lack of sales is the obvious reason.
 Marketing and sales teams are under pressure to produce results.
 This is particularly true of startup companies.
-When companies are desperate, they resort to desperate measures.
+Desperate companies employ desperate measures.

 However, only some companies devolve into harassing their prospects when sales are down.
 This is where leadership and message discipline come into play.